-Representing condominium and homeowner associations of all sizes, James counsels clients in a wide range of both litigation and transactional matters.
-He manages all association legal concerns, including easement drafting, bylaws, declarations, developer turnover matters, construction defect litigation, collection of assessments, rules enforcement and interpretation of governing documents.
-He also defends boards of directors in courtroom proceedings and advises clients regarding the Illinois Condominium Property Act; Forcible Entry and Detainer; Illinois Business Corporation Act; Not for Profit Corporation Act, and Common Interest Community Association Act.
+Representing condominium and homeowners associations, James counsels clients in a wide range of both litigation and transactional matters.
+Among other concerns, he manages easement drafting, bylaws, declarations, developer turnover matters, enforcement litigation, collection of assessments and interpretation of governing documents.
+He also defends boards of directors in courtroom proceedings and advises clients on the Illinois Condominium Property Act, Forcible Entry and Detainer, Illinois Business Corporation Act, Not for Profit Corporation Act and Common Interest Community Association Act.

 The relational nature of practicing law is a large part of what James enjoys about his work.
 He appreciates developing an openness that invites clients to reach out whenever his help is needed, even after hours.
 James delivers intelligent counsel with a friendly, straightforward approach and works hard to give his clients good value for their money.
 He likes to make sure all parties leave the table with a complete understanding of the information they need to know in order to achieve their goals.

 James frequently writes about a spectrum of real estate topics and is sought out to speak about community association issues such as proper governance and revitalizing distressed condominium projects, among others.
 He contributes articles to the Chicago Daily Law Bulletin in the real estate-focused column called “The REal Deal.”

 From 2018 to 2020, James was chosen by Leading Lawyers Magazine as one of the Top 100 Emerging Real Estate-Related attorneys in Illinois and he has earned the ranking of Emerging Lawyer for six consecutive years.
 Less than 2% of all lawyers in Illinois can receive this designation.

 James served on the firm’s Marketing Committee and is a past Board of Directors member for the American Constitution Society for Law and Policy, Chicago Lawyers Chapter.